hartwigmedical/hmftools/purple/README.md

 PURPLE supports both grch 37 and 38 reference assemblies.

-To run PURPLE in targeted mode please see [here](https://github.com/hartwigmedical/hmftools/blob/master/README_TARGETED.md)
+PURPLE may also be run on targeted data.
+For more info please see [here](https://github.com/hartwigmedical/hmftools/blob/master/README_TARGETED.md)

 ## Contents